frappe/erpnext_documentation/user/manual/en/stock/landed-cost-voucher.md

 ### 3.2 What happens on submission?

 1. Valuation Rate of items is recalculated based on new landed cost.

 3. If you are using “Perpetual Inventory”, the system will post general ledger entries to correct Stock-in-Hand balance.
-It will debit (increase) corresponding “warehouse account” and credit (decrease) “Expense Included in Valuation” account.
+It will debit (increase) corresponding “warehouse account” and credit (decrease) **Expense Account** mentioned in Taxes and Charges table.
 If items are already delivered, the Cost-of-Goods-Sold (CoGS) value has been booked as per the old valuation rate.
 Hence, general ledger entries are reposted for all future outgoing entries of associated items, to correct CoGS value.

 ### 4. Related Topics
 1. [Delivery Trip](/docs/user/manual/en/stock/delivery-trip)